quantiacs/documentation/en/source/quick_start/quick_start.md

 ![Statistical indicators](table.png)

-and produce a chart which shows the cumulative profits and losses:
+Moreover we can produce a chart which shows the cumulative profits and losses:

 ```python
 import qnt.graph as qngraph